 This setup is available for Account owners and Controllers.
 Xero users don't have to create a custom export as their payments are pushed to Xero.

-Once your payments are prepared and validated, you have to export them to your accounting software.
+Once your payments (or payments and payables on Bookkeep 2.0) are prepared and validated, you have to export them to your accounting software.
 Per default, we suggest a classic Spendesk purchase journal.
 If needed, you can customize it to your needs or use one from our library of templates.
 You are able to change the default settings, including the columns to show, their names, the structure of the file, its extension, but also the date and decimal formats.

 Create a new custom export template